-Protection One alarm systems have been installed in millions of homes and businesses in the U.S. Protection 1 offers several new equipment packages, many of which include burglary, fire and CO detection, and video surveillance.
+Protection One alarm systems began in 1988, and their systems have been installed in millions of homes and businesses.
+Protection 1 continues to offer equipment packages with the latest in alarm technology, including burglary, fire and CO detection, and video surveillance.

 If you aren’t a current Protection One customer, and you own your system “free and clear”, here are some tips you can use to keep it running at its best for years to come.